Beta Brings New Flood Risk To Texas Coast And La., Where Thousands Still Lack Power

 By Monday morning, coastal flooding had already begun along the Gulf of Mexico and in bays near Houston and Galveston, the National Weather Service office in Houston said.

-Tropical Storm Beta is about 45 miles southeast of Port O'Connor, Texas, with sustained winds up to 45 mph, the National Hurricane Center said in an update Monday afternoon.
-It's moving west-northwest at 7 mph.
+Tropical Storm Beta is about 25 miles southeast of Port O'Connor, Texas, with sustained winds up to 45 mph, the National Hurricane Center said in an update Monday afternoon.
+It's moving northwest at 5 mph.

 The morning's view of Tropical Storm Beta off the Texas Gulf Coast. pic.twitter.com/YgKQe24WJ0— CIRA (@CIRA_CSU) September 21, 2020